Worship With Us

 At Hillcrest Church, music is not performed but rather woven together with worship.
 It is a place where voices come together in thanksgiving and praise, actively celebrating the presence of God.

-Music is a channel for the Holy Spirit, reflected in the energy and enthusiasm of the choir.
+Music is a channel for the Holy Spirit, reflected in the energy and enthusiasm of the congregation.
 It is actively built on a strong tradition of faith with a repertoire including traditional, well-loved hymns from the New Century Hymnal as well as more contemporary offerings drawn from a number of sources.

 On the fourth Sunday of each month, we shake things up a bit and go with more modern hymns, displaying them on the screen for all to enjoy and follow.